Safety system testing: The systems we absolutely must not break

 Further reading:

-For safety system standards and functional safety, consult IEC 61508, IEC 61511, and IEC 62443.
-The simulator focuses on security implications of safety systems, not functional safety design.
+For safety system standards and functional safety, IEC 61508, IEC 61511, and IEC 62443 are the references.
+This page focuses on the security implications of protection systems, not functional safety design.